giftacg/Rtmilelebeauty/README.md

 My goal is to provide high-quality, long-lasting styles that boost confidence and beauty.

-💻 About This GitHub
+💻 About Me

-This GitHub repository is where I manage my business website and digital presence.
+This is where I manage my business website and digital presence.
 Here, you’ll find:
 ✅ My portfolio & services
 ✅ A booking system for appointments
 ✅ Contact & social media links